 The numbers show us that Canadian tech companies seem to spend less on marketing and sales than those in the United States that have achieved significant growth.
 It suggests a bias towards researching and developing solutions but a lack of investment in promoting products and services.
 This could impact sales revenue, how much funding startups can secure, and ultimately the growth rate.

 “The lesson for Canadian companies and policymakers is that tech businesses must spend significantly more on M&S employees and other types of M&S expenditures if they wish to reach markets earlier, obtain funding faster, and catch up to their competitors.”

-If Canadian businesses want to break the cycle of smaller, slower-growing enterprises, they must address the imbalance of investment between R&D and marketing and sales.
+If Canadian businesses want to break the cycle of smaller, slower-growing enterprises, they must address the imbalance of investment between R&D and increase their startup marketing budget and sales.
 Without a good marketing strategy, firms are unlikely to reach their full potential.

-One potential reason that many startups in this space struggle with marketing is that they are often founded by entrepreneurs with an engineering or software background, which means their expertise and focus are on product development, they are not natural marketers.
+One potential reason that startups marketing budget is too low is that they are often founded by entrepreneurs with an engineering or software background, which means their expertise and focus are on product development, they are not natural marketers.
 With a focus on the product, they believe that producing a robust final output will be enough to grow the company on its own.
 Still, they forget that competitors are building similar products, and if they are better at marketing, they will grow faster, gain more funding and surpass them quickly.

 A common trait in fast-growing companies is that leadership recognizes marketing as a crucial business function because it creates excitement, interest, curiosity, and demand.
 When a startup doesn’t do enough marketing and sales, they stagnate with fewer resources to invest in product development and have fewer resources available to adapt products to changing market forces and demands.